2025-2026 Academic Catalog

 Major Requirements: Major requirements are those requirements that are unique to the CBNU major and do not apply across all School of Neuroscience majors.

-Restricted Elective: Restricted elective courses provide students the autonomy to select 12 or more credits of coursework within an approved list to count towards the students’ degree requirements.
+Restricted Elective: Restricted elective courses provide students the autonomy to select 27 credits of coursework within an approved list to count towards the students’ degree requirements.
 These courses expand on the depth and breadth of the CBNU major.

 Free Elective: Free elective credits may consist of any credit-bearing Virginia Tech coursework to ensure that students reach the 120 credits required by the university to earn a bachelor’s degree.
 Coursework that does not apply elsewhere towards the degree will apply here (this includes non-duplicative coursework for double majors, minors, or AP coursework that does not count elsewhere towards the degree).